 James Whitcomb Riley, popularly known as "The Hoosier Poet," was born in Greenfield, Indiana, in 1853.
 Most of his verses are in the Hoosier dialect, and are distinguished by their homely humor and pathos, and their musical rhythm.
-His first book of poems "The Old Swimmin' Hole," was published in 1883.
+His first book of poems, "The Old Swimmin' Hole," was published in 1883.
+Many of his best poems are written expressly for children.